 The people behind the pride

-Meet some of the people who are proudly partnering with AGL to participate in this year’s Midsumma Festival and Mardi Gras Film Festival.
+Meet some of the people who are proud to participate in Midsumma and Mardi Gras Film Festival.
+They boldly share their stories with us.

-Midsumma and the Mardi Gras Film Festival are iconic cultural events that celebrate the diversity of Australia’s LGBTQI+ community.
-These summertime festivals are an amalgamation of art, culture, theatre, cabaret and much more, where people come together with pride about who they are and what they represent.
+AGL proudly sponsors these iconic cultural events that celebrate the diversity of Australia’s LGBTQI+ community.
+The summertime festivals are an amalgamation of art, culture, theatre, cabaret and much more, where people come together with pride about who they are and what they represent.

 AGL’s Pride Parlour at the 2019 Midsumma Festival.